 Before getting an answer to all these questions, you shouldn’t even think about starting to work on the logo.
-It will only invite troubles later on.
+It will only invite trouble later on.

-Remember, you want to satisfy the client and deliver the work with professionalism and efficiency, so make sure that you cater to their exact wishes.
-Moreover, you now have the necessary information to motivate your logo design price, which is the main point here.
+Remember, you want to satisfy the client and deliver the work with professionalism and efficiency, so make sure you cater to their wishes.
+Moreover, you now have the necessary information to motivate your logo design price, the main point here.

-If you want to capitalize on the first impression that you make, it would also be a good idea to create a template with these questions that you can send to the client before any other interaction beings.
+If you want to capitalize on the first impression you make, it would also be good to create a template with these questions that you can send to the client before any other interaction begins.
 It will make you seem like a true professional, and it’ll make them more accepting of your monetary demands.

 What Makes a Good Logo?

 What truly makes a design logo great is whether it contains the very essence of the business it’s made for or not.
 Its purpose should be to stick into the mind of a potential client while also directly alluding to the main activity domain of the respective company.
 So, your client’s personal directions matter as much as the main focus of his company, the provided services, and products.

-If the client is just starting his business, it’s even more important to ask these questions because you want to know exactly what he has envisioned for the future, how he views his plans coming to fruition.
+Suppose the client is just starting his business.
+In that case, it’s even more important to ask these questions because you want to know exactly what he has envisioned for the future how he views his plans coming to fruition.

-Because he might not be able to clearly express his ideas, or tell you what he truly wants, it’s your job as a graphics designer to deduce that based on a series of factors.
+Because he might not clearly express his ideas or tell you what he truly wants, it’s your job as a graphics designer to deduce that based on a series of factors.

 This is where the issue of the target audience is raised because it would be of great help in determining what type of logo design he wants.

-Remember, having as much information as possible makes it way more efficient, and the end product will likely be way better, and more to the client’s expectations, than if you started off blindfolded.
+Remember, having as much information as possible makes it way more efficient.
+The end product will likely be way better and more to the client’s expectations than if you started off blindfolded.